• Skip to main content

 If you'd like to make your cake more than 24 hours in advance, I highly recommend freezing the baked cake layers.
 Cake freezes very well and retains its moisture and texture after freezing and thawing.
 Wrap completely cooled cake tightly in plastic wrap, then freeze until solid.

-Or, transfer from the freezer to the countertop to thaw for 2-3 hours.
-Remove cake from any plastic wrap or containers while thawing to prevent condensation from making your cake soggy.
+The night before an event, transfer cake to the refrigerator to thaw overnight, or to the countertop to thaw for 2-3 hours.
+Remove cake from plastic wrap or containers while thawing to prevent condensation from making your cake soggy.

 A slice of lemon zucchini cake on a white plate.